Shubhamsharma1101/TEMPSENS/README.md

   In order to build this project these are the essential components that you need:

-:-Raspberry pi
+:-Raspberry pi<BR>
-:-TMP102 ( Temperature Sensor)
+:-TMP102 ( Temperature Sensor)<BR>
-:- Jumper wires and breadboard to obtain the i2c address for the sensor on the temporary circuit.
+:- Jumper wires and breadboard to obtain the i2c address for the sensor on the temporary circuit.<BR>
-:- PCB board with final circuit printed on it .
+:- PCB board with final circuit printed on it .<BR>
-:- Header pins to attach raspberry pi and the sensor together on PCB.
+:- Header pins to attach raspberry pi and the sensor together on PCB.<BR>
-:- Case to hold ciruit together and prevent it from damaging.
+:- Case to hold ciruit together and prevent it from damaging.<BR>

 ## TOTAL EXPENCE OF THE PROJECT